Delirium

 • Provide appropriate lighting and clear signage

-• Ensure clock and calendar are easily visible
+• Ensure a clock and calendar are easily visible

 • Introduce cognitively stimulating activities